johnluetke/avow-ci/README.md

 I recently left my job.
 Several weeks later I received what could essentially be considered a Cease and Desist letter from my previous employer's legal team.

-During my last week on the job I worked on Avow.
+During my last week on the job I worked on Avow (March 24-28).
 I did not do so on company time (as proven by the git commit logs), I worked on it in the evenings after I had completed my work for the day.